-Let’s start with some technical information that may help understand tropical cyclones better and then discuss commercial considerations.
+Let’s start with some technical information to better understand tropical cyclones, and them we will discuss commercial considerations.
+Here are their descriptions.

 - Tropical Depression